Published on February 19, 2026

 What's the best layout for a 10x10 booth?

 Open entry, one clear engagement area, and minimal furniture blocking traffic.
+The goal is to make it easy for attendees to walk in, understand what you offer, and have a natural conversation.

 Are backlit graphics worth it for a 10x10 booth?